takuji/backlog-wiki-mdbook/README.md

 A command line tool to create an [mdBook](https://rust-lang.github.io/mdBook/) project from wiki pages of a Backlog project.

+This only works for the projects where "Markdown" is used for the text formatting rule.

 ## How to use

 ```